xWink/Discord-Bot/README.md

 ![Help Demo](demo/bot_help.PNG)

 # Reading the code?
 Where to start:
-In src lies 3 package: command, main, and database.
+In src lies 3 package: command, database, and main.

+command: Defines all commands used by the bot.
+database: Defines the connectors to the database and any methods which may be used to send SQL instructions to it.
+main: Required startup code, EventListener overrides, and reading data from a configuration file

-Each package and its subpackages contain a package-info file explaining its contents and their purpose.
+Each package and its subpackages contain a package-info file explaining its contents.

 # Have Questions or Want to Contribute?
 All inquiries should be sent to Wink#0001 on Discord.